 No man steps into the same river twice, for it's not the same river and he's not the same man.

+Most of us spend our lives at war with the river.
 We feel its pull in directions we don’t understand.
-We feel it changing beneath us and around us as it takes us with it when we desperately need it to stay the same.
-So we resist the change, we hold our ground.
+We feel it changing beneath us and around us as it takes us with it when we desperately need our surrounding to stay the same.
+So we resist the change and hold our ground.
 But while we try to stay the same, the river doesn't stop.
-The current weakens us.
-The very act of 'holding on' changes us.
+The current weakens us and the very act of 'holding on' changes us.
 We become someone in survival mode, and that person is never the same.

-We then try to walk upstream, back to a version of ourselves that felt more secure, more loved, more successful.
-We march back to the job that once gave us certainty before the industry collapsed.
-Back to the relationship that colored our days before it fractured.
-Back to the body we had before time and stress carved new lines into it.
+We then try to walk upstream back to a version of ourselves that felt more secure, more loved, or more successful.
+We march back to the job that once gave us certainty before the industry collapsed, or back to the relationship that colored our days before it fractured, or back to the body we had before time and stress carved new lines into it.
+We become convinced that our happiness lies in that exact spot upstream, so we fight the current with all what we’ve got.
+We work harder and sacrifice more, all in the hopes of forcing our will onto a river that’s already moved on.

 And when we finally reach that spot, drained and desperate, we only find the ghost of what once was.
 The water is different.
 The banks have shifted.
 The rocks have moved.
 The creatures that once inhabited that spot aren’t there anymore.
 It is unrecognizable.
+Then we blame nostalgia for lying to us and call ourselves foolish for wanting to go back.
+But wanting was never the problem.
+The problem was swimming against an unrelenting current that was never going to let us win, with our memories of a colorful past as the bait.

-Or we try something else, something the advertisers will not cease to show us, from quick fixes to productivity hacks, to rigid systems or 10-year plans or pharmaceuticals, or ready-made one-size-fits-all frameworks that promise to control this wild unpredictable river of our lives.
+So we try something else, something the advertisers will not cease to show us, from quick fixes to productivity hacks, to rigid systems or 10-year plans or pharmaceuticals, or ready-made one-size-fits-all frameworks that promise to control this wild unpredictable river of our lives.
 We get convinced that we can tame our river and make it behave.
 We can make it productive and useful.

-What these ‘solutions’ really are, they’re dams.
-So we mount them.
-We measure the drops and optimize the flow.
+But these ‘solutions’ to our ‘river problem’ are dams.
+So we mount them and measure the drops to optimize the flow.
 We fragment the river into manageable pieces and controlled channels.
-A kind of discipline that looks like domination and borders on oppression.
+We impose a kind of discipline that looks like domination and borders on oppression.
+And for a while, it might work.
+The water pools behind the dams and everything looks calm, stable, and predictable.

-The water stagnates.
-It becomes lifeless as all the colors and organisms that once gave it life begin to fade away.
-And beneath the surface, the pressure silently builds.
-The water does not give a shit about our dams even when it seems dead and still.
+But a river that doesn’t flow rots.
+The water stagnates and it becomes lifeless as all the colors and organisms that once gave it life begin to fade away.
+And beneath the surface, the pressure silently builds as the water does not give a shit about our dams even when it seems dead and still.
+But the dams might hold for a while and give us a chance to walk downstream.
+And as we walk past the last dam we've placed, instead of a flow, we find a trickle.
+As we walk down even farther, the trickle dries up, and we find a wasteland.

 The irony though, are the people who walk downstream, see the drought, and use it as proof that they were right to build the dams all along.
 “See?
 There’s nothing out there anyways.
 It’s better to hold on to what we have.
 Better the devil you know than the devil you don’t, right?”

+But here’s the thing about people, about us: we don’t see things for what they are, we see them as we are.
 So we can’t really blame the dull and colorless for not realizing that the drought exists because of the dams, and not despite them.
-In other words, the only reason the future seems so barren is because we refused to let the present flow.
+In other words, the only reason the future seems so barren is because our fear of the unknown refused to let the present flow.

-After seeing the disappointed nostalgist who walked upstream with a mountain of expectations fall to the unrelenting current, and seeing the lack of sustainability of the illusion of control that the dam-builder seeks, we might encounter something quieter but just as stagnant and deadly: it's what’s called an oxbow lake (I had to research this to construct this metaphor, so no shame in googling it).
+After seeing the disappointed nostalgist who walked upstream with a mountain of expectations fall to the unrelenting current, and the lack of sustainability of the illusion of control that the dam-builder seeks, we might encounter something quieter but just as stagnant and deadly: it's what’s called an oxbow lake (I had to research this to construct this metaphor, so no shame in googling it).
+An oxbow lake is what happens when we get stuck in a loop.
+We fragment our river and live in that fragment.

 The same pattern, day after day.
 The same relationship we keep going back to, even though we know it’s over.
 The same job we quit and return to.
 The same argument with ourselves about who we should be versus who we are.
 The same joint, the same glass, the same fucking poison that leaves us wanting and a little more disappointed every single time.
+At this point, we’re no longer part of the river but a stagnant lake.
+We’re a remnant of where the river used to flow, completely isolated and disconnected from the current that could carry us forward.

 And the river?
 It won’t wait.
+It already moved on.

-But there's one more way we relate to our river - and it might be the saddest one of all: the nihilist.
+But there's one more way we relate to our river and it might be the saddest one of all: the nihilist.

 All four of these – swimming upstream, building dams, getting stuck in loops, floating in nihilism – are just different symptoms to the same core tragedy.
 As Carl Jung puts it: